coralogix/workshops/docs/otel/ecs-fargate/index.md

 ### Step 5: Launch Task

 Launch according to your standard procedure
-Ensure the security group can allow for port 5000 requests
+You may need a security group can allow for port 8080 requests

 The task creates the following containers:
 - Coralogix Python autogenerator